 Not calcium deficiency

 Osteoporosis is not caused by calcium deficiency.
 There is more osteoporosis in countries where dairy foods are consumed, and calcium intakes are high.
-Whether the calcium comes from supplements, dairy foods or other sources, a high calcium intake does not seem to protect individuals against osteoporosis.
+Whether the calcium comes from supplements, dairy foods or other sources, a high calcium intake does not protect individuals against osteoporosis (Bischoff-Ferrari et al 2007; Bolland et al 2015; Tai et al 2015).

 The bulk of research does not support the marketing claim that dairy foods are protective against osteoporosis.
 This was reconfirmed by the SWAN study (Wallace et al. 2020) which found that the amount of dairy foods consumed had no effect on perimenopausal bone loss or fracture rates.
 A large prospective Swedish study (Michaelsson et al. 2014) found that liquid milk (but not cheese or yoghurt) was associated with an increased fracture rate which the authors attributed to the inflammatory effects of galactose (a component of milk sugar).